rdelga80/vite-portfolio/src/assets/articles/17-building-fastapi-strawberry-nextjs-rsc-pt3.md

   return get_users_db(db)
 ```

-The simplicity of FastAPI's syntax allows you to attach and define context on a route function very easily, defining a dependency and gaining access to it with a single line.
+The simplicity of FastAPI's syntax allows you to attach and define the database Session dependency on a route function easily, gaining access to it with a single line which can then be passed into a controller like `get_users_db` where you would use that Session to retrieve, update, or delete users.

-For Strawberry this isn't quite so simple, and I couldn't find an explanation why.
-My best guess would have to be with the 1:1 direct calls for REST as compared to a GraphQL endpoint which doesn't have quite such a direct 1:1 call, and instead needs to have more of a global definition.
+For Strawberry this isn't quite so simple and I unfortunately couldn't find an explanation why.

+My best guess would have to be with the 1:1 direct call for REST endpoints as compared to a GraphQL endpoint which isn't quite direct and instead needs to rely on a global dependency for the single GraphQL endpoint.

-Which is why in our previous post, this direction doesn't work.
+This is why in our previous post this direction doesn't work.

 ### Strawberry and Context